Rothschild & Co: Five Arrows

 Five Arrows is the alternative assets arm of Rothschild & Co, deploying the firm's capital alongside private and institutional investors.
-Five Arrows manages assets of €26 billion across private equity and private credit strategies.
+As at the end of 2024, Five Arrows manages assets of €28 billion across private equity and private credit strategies.

 Vineyards

 Historically, the Rothschild family has owned many Bordeaux vineyards since 1868.
 Les Domaines Barons de Rothschild (Lafite) and Champagne Barons de Rothschild are some of the wineries owned in part by Rothschild & Co.

-Corporate culture

-Rothschild & Co has a unique culture in part due to its more than two-century history and the firm still remaining under family control.
-The firm's new analyst education program in London, for instance, lasts nearly two months.